38 Free Promissory Note Templates & Forms (Word | PDF)

 The second one is the stamp or the company seal of the lender firm.
 This is what makes the document have authority.
 Without the stamp, the borrower may decline that he or she does not know the organization which is demanding payment from him or her.

 A promissory note is a legal document.
 However, if it is not well designed, then it may fail to act as evidence in the court of law.
 It has not to be done on a specific type of paper.
 Even an email or text message can serve as a promissory note.
 It is upon you to now make it legal by ensuring that it has all the information which you would need in a court of law in case the borrower fails to pay.
 The necessary information which must be included in a promissory note to make it legal include the name of the lender and the borrower, the amount borrowed, the interest rate, the exact amount to be paid back and at what time and also the signature of both the borrower and the lender.
-Failure to include such may make your note not to fit the legal requirement.
+Failure to include such may make your note not fit the legal requirement.

-Can I Charge Interest to the Borrower?
+Can I charge interest to the borrower?

 Interest is charged in a promissory note based on the agreement.
 The lender is the one who determines the rate.
 Considering the amount is to be repaid within a short duration, the interest rate is based on the duration.
 For example, if the due date is in a months’ time the rate will be per month.